Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

-In this section, we give a detailed comparison between our notions of TV-learning and prior classical notions in learning theory such as uniform estimation, uniform convergence, and UBME.
+In this section, we give a detailed comparison between our notions of density estimation and classical notions in learning theory such as uniform estimation, uniform convergence, and UBME.
 This allows us to give a direct comparison of our new conditions to prior work on the distribution-family model.